jcoreio/typescript-validators/README.md

 ```

 The type of `Thing` will be `{ name: string, comment?: string }`.
 Note that the property types in the explicit type parameter
 (`any`) are ignored.
-The type parameter just indicates which
+The type parameter just indicates which properties are required and which are optional, and also allows
-properties are required and which are optional.
+you to mark properties readonly.
+These attributes will be reflected in `t.ExtractType`.

 You can also use the `t.optionalNullOr(t.string())` as a shorthand for
 `t.optional(t.nullOr(t.string()))`.